vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 TILAK AND THE CONGRESS — II I73

-disapproval from the members of the Reception Com- mittee on the platform and the cry was taken up by other Moderates.
-Mr. Tilak repeatedly insisted upon his right of addressing the delegates and told Dr. Ghose when he attempted to interfere that he was not pro- perly elected.
+disapproval from the members of the Reception Com###mittee on the platform and the cry was taken up by other Moderates.
+Mr. Tilak repeatedly insisted upon his right of addressing the delegates and told Dr. Ghose when he attempted to interfere that he was not pro###perly elected.
 Mr. Malvi said that he had ruled Mr.
 Tilak'samendmentoutof order, to which Mr. Tilak replied that the ruling, if any, was wrong and that he had a right to appeal to the delegates on the same.
 By this